The Rolex ‘Military’ Submariner

-In 1972 the Rolex Submariner replaced the Omega Seamaster as the watch of choice for its the UK military by the Ministry of Defence (MOD).
-Military specification Rolex Submariners (often referred to as ‘Milsubs’ by collectors) were then delivered to the British Ministry of Defence (MOD) by the Rolex Watch Company and made available to both the UKSF Special Boat Service (SBS) and Special Air Service (SAS) divers.
+In 1972, the Rolex Submariner replaced the Omega Seamaster as the watch of choice for the UK military, as specified by the Ministry of Defence (MoD).
+Military-specification Rolex Submariners (often referred to as MilSubs by collectors) were delivered to the MoD by the Rolex Watch Company and issued to both the UK Special Forces (UKSF), Special Boat Service (SBS) and Special Air Service (SAS) divers.

-The features of the Rolex military Submariner differed to the standard production Rolex Submariner sold by Rolex via their authorised retail outlets, as the military versions were modified to meet the needs of the MOD elite units specific requirements.
+The features of the military Rolex Submariner differed from those of the standard production Submariner sold through authorised retail outlets, as the military versions were modified to meet the specific requirements of the MoD’s elite units.

-Approximately 1200 modified military specification Rolex Submariners were delivered by Rolex to the Royal Navy & British Army between 1972 and 1979.
+Approximately 1,200 modified, military-specification Rolex Submariners were delivered by Rolex to the Royal Navy and British Army between 1972 and 1979.

-Due to their use in challenging environments, the survival rate for Milsubs in their original configuration is low.
-Thus rarity along with their fascinating and important military provenance is the reason they have become so sought after by vintage and military watch collectors.
+Due to their use in challenging environments, the survival rate of MilSubs in their original configuration is low.
+This rarity, combined with their fascinating and important military provenance, is the reason they have become so sought after by vintage and military watch collectors.

 The Model References

-The original Rolex military Submariners were issued using 3 different references 5513, 5513/5517 (referred to as a double reference) and 5517.
+The original Rolex military Submariners were issued using three different references 5513, 5513/5517 (referred to as a double reference) and 5517.
 Each reference is engraved as follows:-

-NOTE: Whereas model reference.
-5513 was a modified version of the existing standard production Rolex Submariner, model ref.
-5517 was unique to the military Submariner.
-This particular model reference was never sold commercially, and thus has become the most sought after of the 3 references by collectors.
+Note: Whereas model reference 5513 was a modified version of the existing standard-production Rolex Submariner, model reference 5517 was unique to the military Submariner.
+This particular reference was never sold commercially and has therefore become the most sought-after of the three references among collectors.

 Full Specification

-Each reference of the Rolex military Submariner has the same modified specification:
+Each reference of the Rolex Military Submariner shared the same modified specifications:

-• A 600 ft = 200m matt dial with circled T – denoting the use of Tritium within the luminous compound
+• A 600 ft = 200 m matte dial with a circled ‘T’, denoting the use of tritium in the luminous compound

-• A continually graduated 60 minute bezel – for more accurate measurement of time underwater
+• A continuously graduated 60-minute bezel insert for more accurate time measurement underwater

-• Military fixed bars – for enhanced durability, to be used in conjunction with an admiralty strap
+• Military fixed bars for enhanced durability, designed for use with an Admiralty strap

-As mentioned earlier due to the conditions they were often exposed to, Milsubs would need to be serviced more regularly than their standard civilian counterparts.
-Unfortunately this resulted in far fewer watches surviving in their original configuration.
-Watches in original condition with the full military specification as defined above continue therefore to attract significant premiums.
+As mentioned above, due to the harsh conditions they were often exposed to, MilSubs required servicing more frequently than their standard civilian counterparts.
+Unfortunately, this has resulted in far fewer watches surviving in their original configuration.
+Watches that remain in original condition, with the full military specification as defined above, therefore continue to attract significant premiums.

 The Dials

-The dials of the Rolex issued military Submariner were standard Submariner dials with a circled T added below the hands and before the ‘SUBMARINER’ model designation.
+The dials of the issued Rolex military Submariner were standard Submariner dials, modified with a circled ‘T’ placed below the hands and above the SUBMARINER model designation.

 Serif